-You can enable the call park/pickup Communication System feature, which allows a user to park a caller on their phone and allows another user to pick up that caller on their phone.
-This feature is also useful if you want to change phones during a call.
+1. You can enable the call park/pickup Communication System feature, which allows a user to park a caller on their phone and allows another user to pick up that caller on their phone.
+This feature is also useful if you want to change phones during a call.Communication Systems to open the

-For more information on using the call park/pickup feature, refer to Parking calls and picking up parked calls on page 172.
+For more information on using the call park/pickup feature, refer to Parking calls and picking up parked calls on page 184.